55 Animals Found in Lakes

 by trishhartmann is licensed under CC BY 2.0

 The leopard frog is a species of frog native to North America.
-It is one of the common animals found in lakes, streams, and ponds throughout the continent.
+It is a common animal found in lakes, streams, and ponds throughout the continent.

 It has distinct spots along its back and sides, with a light green or yellowish-brown coloration.